 1270.06.
-When money is with drawn pursuant to this chapter, any amount withdrawn by a person in excess of the amount to which he is entitled as finally determined in the proceeding shall be paid without interest to the plaintiff or other party entitled thereto, and the court shall enter the judgment accordingly.
+When money is withdrawn pursuant to this chapter, any amount withdrawn by a person in excess of the amount to which he is entitled as finally determined in the proceeding shall be paid without interest to the plaintiff or other party entitled thereto, and the court shall enter the judgment accordingly.

 Comment.
-Section 1270.06 is the same in substance as subdivision (g) of Code of Civil Procedure Section 1254.
+Section 1270.06 is the same in substance as subdivision (g) of former Section 1254.